Goldilocks Isolation: High Performance VMs with Edera: Design

 \section{Design}

-Edera is a type-1 paravirtualized hypervisor that runs workloads in \textbf{zones}, which are fully functional VMs that run standard Linux for container workloads.
-Edera has a \textbf{root hardened zone} that manages the hypervisor, passing along memory and CPU from the host machine.
-This root hardened zone can monitor for anomalies and shut down other zones if needed.
-The \textbf{microkernel hypervisor} controls the memory, page table, and CPU usage of zones.
-Each zone is scheduled like a user-space process within the hypervisor. \Cref{fig:isolation} provides an overview of Edera.
+Edera uses a type-1 paravirtualized \textbf{microkernel hypervisor} that creates a \textbf{root hardened zone} that acts as a VMM, passing memory and CPU from the host machine to zones.
+The root hardened zone runs workloads in \textbf{zones}, which are fully functional VMs that run standard Linux for container workloads.
+The root hardened zone monitors for anomalies and can terminate other zones.
+The VMM controls and optimizes the memory and CPU usage of zones.
+Each zone is scheduled by the hypervisor with parameters from the root hardened zone like a user-space process within the hypervisor.